samelhousseini/sdd-templates/README.md

-# sdd-templates
-Spec-Driven Templates that are useful for AI Apps Developers
+# Spec-Driven Templates for AI Apps Developers

+Spec-driven development grounds AI coding agents in living specifications, keeping their output aligned with intent and cutting costly rework.
+This repo bundles Spec Kit prompts and templates so GitHub Copilot workflows stay structured from research through implementation.

 ## Usage